farisachugthai/dynamic_ipython/docs/_sources/ipython_keybindings.rst.txt

 .. module:: ipython_keybindings
     :synopsis: Module for managing keybindings in IPython.

-Double check that termux has the right version of :mod:`prompt_toolkit` because I'm seeing different modules to import.
+I'm seeing different modules to import.
 Or there's a bug because there were literally no modules with docstrings according to :mod:`IPython`.